 Aligns the spine by pushing the shoulders back.
 Recommended for help with scoliosis, slouching, hunching, and "computer posture".
 Adjustable; fits both men and women in chest, sizes 25" - 53".
 Discreet.
 Hypoallergenic and latex-free.
 Padded neck.

 The straps are more prone to slipping than some other models.

-Fits sizes from XS to Medium.
+Three sizes available.
 Slender fit under clothes.
-Can help to reduce slouching, rounded shoulders and bad sitting posture as well as back, neck and shoulder pain.
+Can help to reduce slouching, rounded shoulders, and bad sitting posture as well as back, neck, and shoulder pain.
 Made of lightweight, breathable materials.
-Comes with free massage ball.
+Padded for comfort.